Thinkwise/docs/docs/platform_overview.md

 #### Web services

 SOAP and JSON/REST services can be called, for instance, to retrieve distances, postal codes and CoC details.
-Furthermore, it is also possible to make services available that can be called by other applications.
+Furthermore, all data, processes and business logic of Thinkwise applications is available through web services and can be used by other applications and services.

 #### Maps